 Most of my maternity wear came from H&M, Isabella Oliver and Seraphine.
 These brands have some great workwear options, such as black or white short- or long-sleeve tops, shirts and maternity trousers, which can easily be worn with a regular cardigan or unbuttoned suit jacket.
 They also have a huge selection of work dresses as well as more formal dresses.

 My challenge was finding some low-maintenance, easy-to-rock casual and weekend wear.
 The kind of washed out, rock-cool tees that were my staple before the pregnancy.
 Speaking to other mums and mums-to-be, I also realised that I wasn’t the only one wishing there was something more exciting to wear during pregnancy and whilst breastfeeding.
 And that’s where the idea for NINE+QUARTER came from.

 NINE+QUARTER is a different kind of maternity wear.
 Our mission is to bring you on-trend, organic and easy-to-rock designs throughout your amazing journey and beyond.
 Rock-cool and retro-inspired looks that fit seamlessly into your pre- and post-pregnancy wardrobe - without compromising your style.

 New life, same You!

-Martina is the founder of NINE+QUARTER, a brand new range of maternity clothes and breastfeeding tops.
+Martina is the founder of NINE+QUARTER - organic, mindfully-made and easy-to-rock maternity and breastfeeding wear.